nayena/zk/Amazon S3.md

 This is an ideal storage class for circumstances that require specific data retention regulations and compliance with minimal access, such as those within the financial or health sector where data records might need to be legally retained for seven years or even longer.

 The durability and availability matches that of S3 Glacier with eleven 9s durability across multiple AZs with 99.9% availability.

+## Batch Operations
+Batch operations allow you to carry out management operations across millions or even billions of your S3 Objects at the same time using a single API or by using the S3 Management Console.

+Batch operations also integrate with AWS CloudTrail to monitor all changes made using the APIs selected.
+It also includes the ability to notify you when specific events occur and provide a completion report keeping you aware of the progress of your batch changes.

+Being able to run huge batch management across your data storage in S3 can save you a huge amount of time by trying to develop other alternate methods in trying to achieve the same result.
+It’s also compatible with AWS Lambda, allowing you to run your functions across billions of objects at once.

+## Glacier Select
+Supports SQL type operations to retrieve specific types of data, which could save a lot of money.

+## S3 Replication Time Control
+S3-RTC is an advanced feature built on top of S3 replication that provides an SLA of ensuring that 99.9% of objects are replicated within 15 minutes of the start of the upload.

+This process can be monitored through the use of CloudWatch metrics (which are charged separately).